Elena Cernei: Biography

 She settled in Rome with her husband, the physician and musicologist Stephan Poen, and in her later years taught voice and served on the juries of several singing competitions in Italy and Romania.
 Amongst her scholarly publications were L'enigma della voce umana (1987) and Et fiat lux (1999).
 Many of her performances in Romania were recorded on LP by Electrecord.
+She also recorded works by Romanian composers such as Alexandru Leon (also known as Leon Algazi), Vasile Popovici, Ion Vasilescu, and Margareta Xenopol.
 A DVD documentary on her life and career (with extracts from live recordings of her performances) was issued by TVR Media in 2005.